 Social security records

-Social security records provide the most accessible avenue to obtain your employment history.
+Social Security records, which the Social Security Administration maintains, provide the most accessible avenue to obtain your personal employment history.
 Essentially, your employer uses your social security number to ascertain your employment verification in the United States.
 As a result, it links all your service history together.

-The social security administration might require a little payment before giving your records.
-You may be required to pay between $136 for a noncertified statement and $192 for a certified statement.
+The Social Security Administration might require a little payment before giving your records.
+You may be required to pay between $136 for a non-certified statement and $192 for a certified statement, as processed by the Social Security Administration.
 Usually, a noncertified statement is sufficient unless otherwise needed.

-Also, your employment history is entirely linked to your social security number to create the report.
+Also, your employment record is linked entirely to your social security number, which is used to create the comprehensive report maintained by the Social Security Administration.
 You can either submit the generated report to your prospective employer or a demanding agency.

 Alternatively, you can use the information on the report to fill out the necessary forms.
 In addition, your state’s unemployment office also provides social security information which you can get at no cost.
 However, getting your employment history through social security might be difficult if you live in multiple states.